panlab-bioinfo/RAfilter/README.md

 jellyfish dump -c -U 3 mer_counts.jf > rare.kmer   # ONT reads
 ```

-NOTE: The parameter -c is necessary for kmfilter because of input format.
+NOTE: The parameter -c is necessary for RAfilter because of input format.

-Fasta format with one line ACGT sequence for one only be support for input sequence by **kmfilter bulid -q/-r**.
+Fasta format with one line ACGT sequence for one only be support for input sequence by **RAfilter bulid -q/-r**.
 For example:

 ```shell{.line_numbers}